KDE/digikam-doc/post_processing/mjpeg_stream.rst

     The MJPEG Stream Main Settings View

-The **Transition** settings view can customize the visual effect applied between two images.
+The **Transition** settings view allows to customize the visual effect applied between two images.
 Note that For some effects, the duration can depend of random values and can change while the stream.
 A preview of the transition is given on the right side.

 .. figure:: images/mjpeg_stream_transition.webp
     :alt: